Armstrong leads Junior WRC decider

 With double points on offer, it is likely whoever wins the rally will claim the championship.

-NI's William Creighton crashed out on the first stage of the rally after clipping a barrier.
+Northern Ireland's William Creighton crashed out on the first stage of the rally after clipping a barrier.

-With three points separating the title rivals and bonus-points for each stage win, both Armstrong and Pajari came flying out of the traps but it was the Northern Irishman who claimed the opening two runs.
+With three points separating the title rivals and bonus points for each stage win, both Armstrong and Pajari came flying out of the traps but it was the Northern Irishman who claimed the opening two runs.

 Pajari hit back on the third stage, and although Armstrong extended his lead on the following run, it was the Finnish driver who rounded out the day with two more fastest times to bring the advantage down to 159 seconds.